Tell us about your role.

 What happens after the summer school?

-That is when we start our Choices 3 programme, which takes place once a week for six weeks.
+That is when we start our Insights Progression Workshops, which takes place once a week for six weeks.
 It’s a deeper exploration into the subject – students investigate current practice, present their and other people’s work, discuss ideas – so it is really drilling down into the subject and delivering it in a way that they may experience in the first year of a degree course.

 It’s also about giving the students experience of Central Saint Martins - this is how we teach, this is the subject, this is how you need to engage with it to really push your ideas to become independent and confident.
 It’s saying that your cultural experience is valid and learning how to incorporate and use that in your practice.